jamesr66a/Draft3114StyleGuide/styleguide.md

 Introduction
 ------------

 At this time, this is a work in progress style guide created for the purpose of reducing ambiguity in project grading for CS 3114 at Virginia Tech.
+The intent is to concretely codify good programming practices that should be followed when developing code for the course.
 Active discussions and pull requests are encouraged.

 Project File Structure
 ----------------------